While these Guidance Notes do not form part of STEP's Codes of Conduct, STEP may have regard to them when exercising its disciplinary functions.

 'In light of this we accept the legal arguments you have set out in your letter and require non-UK trusts that incur IHT as a result of schedule A1 not to register on TRS on the basis that no other UK tax is due by the trustees in relation to trust assets or income.'

-Since 25 May 2018, organisations processing personal data have been required to comply with the EU General Data Protection Regulation (GDPR).
-This memorandum summarises STEP’s current understanding of how certain aspects of the GDPR should be applied in the context of private, non-charitable, trusts and estates and the briefing notes provide an overview of the legislation and give some general assistance.
+The guidance note linked to below summarises STEP’s understanding of how certain aspects of the UK GDPR should be applied in the context of private, non-charitable, trusts and estates and the briefing notes provide an overview of the legislation and give some general assistance.
+Given the similarities between the EU GDPR and the UK GDPR, it may also be of use when interpreting the EU GDPR.

 Briefing note: EU General Data Protection Regulation (Updated January 2019 - PDF 64KB)